liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

     renderRequest.getParameter("parameter-name");

-It is important to be aware that when invoking an action URL, the parameters specified in the URL will only be readable from the action phase (that is within the `processAction` method).
+It's important to be aware that when invoking an action URL, the parameters specified in the URL will only be readable from the action phase (that is within the `processAction` method).
 In order to pass parameter values to the render phase you must read them from the `actionRequest` and then invoke the `setRenderParameter` method for each parameter needed.

 ---